Gizra/drupal-elm-starter/server/stress-test/README.md

-# gizra.com-stress-test
+# Stress test

-A demonstrational purpose stress test for Gizra.com
+A Gatling-based stress test that's integrated into Travis.